Louis Cellot

-Louis Cellot (Cellotius) (1588-20 October 1658) was a French Jesuit, known as a theological writer.
+Louis Cellot (Latinized as Cellotius, 1588 – 20 October 1658) was a French theologian and Jesuit writer.

-Life
+Biography

-He was born in Paris, and entered the Society of Jesus in 1605.
-He was occupied in studied of Latin, Greek and Hebrew, and initially taught these subjects.
-He spent time at Rouen, and then La Flèche, before becoming provincial of his order in France.
-He died in Paris.
+Cellot was born in Paris in 1588.
+He entered the Society of Jesus in Nancy in 1605.
+He was occupied in the study of Latin, Greek, and Hebrew, and initially taught these subjects.
+He served as rector of the colleges at Rouen, and then La Flèche, before becoming provincial of his order in France.

+His work, Hierarchia, published in 1641, was censured by the Sorbonne University and placed in the Index of Prohibited Books by Rome.
 He was a dramatist and poet, as well as a theological writer.
+His opinions on Catholic probabilism were critiqued by contemporary Franciscan theologian Bernardino Ciaffoni.

+He died in Paris in 1658.